engineer404/Q-MIDI/README.md

 # MidiPlayer

 Virtual piano midi file autoplayer for Roblox.
 I am no longer updating this script, but pull requests are welcome.
+NOTE!!!
+This belongs to richie0866, i am just upgrading it or simply making it better.

 ## Install